 Another way to tackle a windy day is to take back control of anything the elements throw at us.
 In other words, go with that windswept look!
-Sweep your hair over into a side parting with your fingers and mist with Redken Wind Blown Dry Finishing Spray (£13); it holds your desired volume and texture in place.
+Sweep your hair over into a side parting with your fingers and mist with Redken Wind Blown Dry Finishing Spray ($20); it holds your desired volume and texture in place.

-If you can't be dealing with your hair on a wet or windy day then pull all the tendrils and flyaways into a low ponytail.
+If you can't be dealing with your hair on a wet or windy day, then pull all the tendrils and flyaways into a low ponytail.

 If you limit the movement in your hair down to the swish of a ponytail or prevent any movement whatsoever with a sleek bun, you'll be in safe territory.

 The fringe really does take the brunt of any bad weather, so hide it away in a braid.
-Just be sure to mist the rest of your hair with Nanogen Hair Fibre Locking Mist (£12) to protect hair from whatever nature throws at it.
+Spritz the rest of your hair with a light-hold hairspray to give it a little bit of staying power, also.

 A super-sleek ponytail can look really cool, not to mention that it would take a tropical storm to move it out of place.
 Moving your part around will give the look a few different options.

 This placement offers all the weatherproof security of a traditional topknot with a funky twist—without being so editorial that you'll get strange looks in the elevator.